 Of course, my favorite is the IPA, but they also have a tasty Pale Ale.
-Guiones Brew Co. is known for their wood-fired pizzas too.
-They only cost $10 USD and are full of flavor – perfect with a craft beer.
+Guiones Brew Co. is known for its wood-fired pizzas too.
+They only cost $12 USD and are full of flavor – perfect with a craft beer.

 Guiones Brew Co. opens at 4 pm.
 However, nothing really happens until 5 pm (Pura Vida), so don’t expect to order food much before then.
 You can sit at the bar, which has limited seating without a booking.
 But if you want a table during the busy season, it’s best to book in advance.

 Yoga is synonymous with Nosara and is one of the best things to do.
 Known as a health and wellness hub, yoga studios are dotted all over Nosara.
 There is a range of programs, from drop-in classes to full-on yoga retreats and even yoga courses.

 Nalu Studio is an excellent option if you’re just a part-time yogi like myself.
 They have regularly scheduled community classes almost every day.
 They also have breathwork, meditation, and fitness classes.
 All classes cost $20 USD cash for drop-ins.